spreedly/spreedly-elixir/README.md

 # Spreedly

 A wrapper of the Spreedly API.
+This library is not officially supported.

 ## Installation